This section of the website is dedicated to all those who've ever found

 weighs just over

-five pounds, and it's not because old George B. was a particularly verbose writer!
-What I'm attempting to do here, rather, is
+was a particularly verbose writer!
+What I'm attempting to do here,

-to add clear explanations of a handful of very basic things -- explanations which
+to add clear explanations of a handful of very basic things --

 are often missing from conventional calculus classes.